 You will love these cranberry orange cupcakes with white chocolate buttercream frosting after just one bite.
 The vanilla cupcakes filled with homemade cranberry sauce and crowned with white chocolate buttercream frosting are so gorgeous.

 The cupcake is made from orange juice and a touch of orange zest.
 As for the sauce, it’s best to make it from scratch with sugar, cranberry, and water.
 The cranberry/orange combo can be flexible.
 Replace orange juice with a teaspoon of milk or vanilla if you want.

-Remember that this recipe is for a small batch, about 7 – 8 cupcakes.
-However, you are free to modify it for larger batches if necessary.
+Remember that this stimulating orange dessert recipe is for a small batch, about 7 – 8 cupcakes.
+However, you are free to modify it for larger servings if necessary.

 Total time: 11 minutes

 Get ready to meet your new favorite festive dessert: white chocolate cranberry fudge.
 Condensed milk and cranberries are compatible in flavor and color, bringing a cheerful and inviting vibe to any table they are on.